-The Program in Applied Public Health Sciences reports dually to the UConn Graduate School on matters related to student admissions, graduate faculty status, curriculum, degree procedures and requirements, and the SoM on matters related to budgeting, faculty and staff administration, equipment/supplies and facilities.
-In addition, the program maintains a direct, but not reporting relationship, with several UConn schools through its dual degree pathways and its interaction with several health-related research initiatives.
-Our program benefits, as well, from its relationship with several key UConn research and service centers (See Figure Intro 2.b).
+The Program in Applied Public Health Sciences reports dually to the UConn Graduate School on matters related to student admissions, graduate faculty status, curriculum, degree procedures and requirements, and the School of Medicine on matters related to budgeting, faculty and staff administration, equipment/supplies and facilities.
+The Program Director maintains a direct report to the Department Chairperson, and in turn, indirect reporting to the School of Medicine Dean, Provost and University President.
+In addition, the program maintains a direct, but not reporting relationship, with several UConn schools through its Dual Degree pathways.